-"Superconductive" - Cat 1, cat 3, cat 5P1, cat 6, cat 8, 2-20
+"Superconductive" - Cat 1, cat 3, cat 5P1, cat 6, cat 8, 2-20 and a critical current density which is, however, a function of both magnetic field and temperature.

 Refers to materials, (i.e., metals, alloys or compounds) which can lose all electrical resistance (i.e., which can attain infinite electrical conductivity and carry very large electrical currents without Joule heating).